£1.8 billion of money announced for the NHS over the next five years isn’t all new money.

 Money for capital spending by NHS trusts all counts towards overall capital spending by the Department of Health and Social Care (DHSC).
 But because a total spending limit had been placed on DHSC capital spending, trusts then found they weren’t going to be allowed spend all the PSF money once they had it.

-The Health Service Journal reported yesterday that the £1 billion pledge would not be ‘new money’, but rather was a reversal of those spending limits: specifically a decision last month telling trusts to reduce their capital spending by 20% in 2019/20 in order to access funds to “address critical safety issues”.
+The Health Service Journal reported that the £1 billion pledge would not be ‘new money’, but rather was a reversal of those spending limits: specifically a decision in July telling trusts to reduce their capital spending by 20% in 2019/20 in order to access funds to “address critical safety issues”.
+It subsequently published a letter from NHS England and NHS Improvement to trusts confirming that capital spending was being increased by £1 billion and that they could revert to their original spending plans.

 The Health Foundation, another think tank, has also reported this.
 It says that as a result of these spending limits NHS trusts were asked to reduce their capital spending plans by 20% and “This meant that some trusts had money available to them which they were being asked not to spend.”
 The Health Foundation says this 20% reduction has now been reversed with the announcement of money for the NHS.